-During WWII our giant was camouflaged for a period to avoid the enemy using him as a landmark but was soon sparkling again with a coat of white road paint.
+During WWII our giant was camouflaged green to avoid the enemy using him as a landmark but was soon sparkling again with a coat of white road paint.
 Before he was covered up a reconnaissance aircraft took a picture of him showing his large appendage in its full glory!
 So it is on record.

 In 1874 the Reverend William De St Croix marked out the Giants rough outline in yellow painted bricks but they were replaced in 1891 with white ones.
 You can get a picture of the amount of work going on here.
 Every few years there is someone renovating the old chap.

-Some say the giant is non other than Odin, others call him Baldur, son of mighty Odin (Woden in Saxon).
+Some say the giant is non other than the supreme Norse God, Odin, others call him Baldur, son of mighty Odin (Woden in Saxon).
 Even more interestingly many Roman coins depict a very similar giant!

 For every one of the

 names and opinions there is an opposite idea, so the quest goes on.